-Take a look at the statistics* on global online retail and you’ll realize it’s never too soon to make your eCommerce website multilingual.
-Overall, global eCommerce has grown 276.9 percent since 2014, and according to eMarketer, it’s expected to be a $4.9 trillion industry by 2021.
-China is expected to grow 70 percent by 2023, with a predicted market size of nearly $1.1 billion.
-The United States is predicted to grow 45 percent in the same time period, with the market expected to expand to $735 million.
+Take a look at the statistics on global online retail and you’ll realize it’s never too soon to make your eCommerce website multilingual.
+Overall, global eCommerce has grown 276.9% since 2014, and according to eMarketer, it’s expected to be a $4.9 trillion industry by 2021, and to grow $6.4 trillion by 2024.
+China is expected to grow 70% by 2023, with a predicted market size of nearly $1.1 billion.
+The United States is predicted to grow 45% in the same time period, with the market expected to expand to $735 million.
 Also on pace are the United Kingdom and Japan, which should increase market size to more than $100 million by 2023.

 With this growth potential, it’s important for you to consider offering a multilingual version of your eCommerce site to better reach the new markets you’re targeting.
 It should be easy for customers to understand product descriptions, pricing, reviews, and testimonials.
 Customer support should be accessible and readily available.
 The more comfortable customers are using the site, the more likely they are to make a purchase.